Grief Counselling

 Find support from an experienced professional who can help you navigate the grieving process after loss.

 Grief is an emotional response to an intensely distressing situation or prolonged suffering experienced by significant loss.
 It is complex and multifaceted, and one must learn how to navigate the non-linear journey through strong, and perhaps new, emotions, behaviours and thoughts that arise.
+There are many reasons to feel grief and being able to identify why you are feeling this way is imperative to learning how to navigate it.

-Death of a loved one: loss can be deeply profound and impactful, affecting various aspects of our lives in significant ways.
+Death of a loved one: loss can be deeply profound and impactful, affecting various aspects of our lives in significant ways such as difficultly coping with daily life, the loss of financial security or a change in role as a caregiver, employee, or other significant social roles.

 Disenfranchised grief: Not openly acknowledged, publicly mourned, or socially supported because the loss, or the way one expresses grief is not considered "valid" by society.
 Can lead to isolation and a difficulty processing emotions.